Kariuki79/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 1. The last digit
 This program will assign a random signed number to the variable number each time it is executed.

+2. I sometimes suffer from insomnia.
+And when I can't fall asleep, I play what I call the alphabet game A program that prints the ASCII alphabet, in lowercase, not followed by a new line.